 Timelines as a motivation tool

-Whatever is your planning level and context, presenting your timelines in a strongly visual way can be a great tool in your communication arsenal.
-It helps your audience to focus on the story you present and stay motivated by better understanding the pathway you present, whether you talk about future goals, vision or you report past actions.
+Whatever your planning level and context are, presenting your timelines in a strongly visual way can be a great tool in your communication arsenal.
+It helps your audience to focus on the story you present and stay motivated by better understanding the pathway you present, whether you talk about future goals, vision, or report past actions.

-Without such comprehension where we are and where we are going, it’s easy for a team to loose internal motivation.
+Without such comprehension of where we are and where we are going, it’s easy for a team to lose internal motivation.

 Whichever timeline type you choose, remember basic good design rules: